GenerationSoftware/pt-v5-autotasks-monorepo/packages/withdraw-claim-rewards/README.md

 CHAIN_ID: Which network to claim on
 ```

-The following one is unique to the prize claimer bot:
+The following one is unique to the prize claim sweeper bot:

 ```
-FEE_RECIPIENT: Who will receive the profit for claiming on other's behalf
+REWARDS_RECIPIENT: Wallet that will receive the claim rewards
 ```

-Once the config has been saved with all of those variables, the script will run `getClaimerProfitablePrizeTxs()` and attempt to send multicall batched transactions through Flashbots bundles.
+Once the config has been saved with all of those variables, the script will run `withdrawClaimRewards()` and attempt to send a transaction.

 If everything looks good, you can upload the task to OZ Defender to be run periodically.